Skip to main content

 Several regulatory revisions of the Bayh-Dole Act went into effect that clarify certain definitions, reduce compliance burdens, simplify the electronic reporting process, and require written agreements between grant recipients and their employees.

-Ohio State researchers – faculty, staff and students – that work on federal grants need to sign an agreement stating that any intellectual property that comes out of federally sponsored research is assigned to Ohio State.
-Those that fall under this requirement need only to sign the form one time.
+Ohio State researchers – faculty, staff and students – who are listed on federal grants or are listed as study team members on protocols supported by federal grants need to sign an agreement stating that any intellectual property that comes out of federally sponsored research is assigned to Ohio State.

-After the form has been signed, it will be noted in the Study Team Lookup database.
+Those that fall under the requirements need only to sign the form one time.
+After the form has been signed, it will be noted in the Profile database.

 The Bayh-Dole Act and its revisions remain consistent with Ohio State’s Intellectual Property Policy.